 Q: Is it worth buying a preamp or a power amp when buying portable amps?

-A: Preamps add unwanted distortion to your music and are generally not portable.
+A: Preamps add unwanted distortion to your music and generally hinder the portability factor.
 If you want to add the full sound potential of an amp into your sound system, invest in a high-quality power amplifier.
 The power of any portable speaker system will vary, and you may only need to run the power cord out for a few feet.
-However, if your main goal is to produce a full-range sound from your portable system you will need an amplifier that has a wide enough frequency range to cover all musical genres.
-All the speakers in your rig should also be powerful enough to reproduce the sound you desire.
+If you're just buying a portable amp so you can play your guitars around the house, there's really no need for a preamp.
+You'll only need a preamp if you're recording - to amplify low-signal levels to line level.